kenanb/kenanb-blog/_posts/2024-01-03-syntax-choices-for-x86.md

 GAS, by default, uses the AT&T syntax.
 There are two major syntax branches for x86: AT&T, and Intel.

-Let's see how the same code looks in Intel syntax.
+Let's see how the same code looks in Intel syntax.[^1]

 [Here is the Wikipedia entry][wikipedia-syntax] describing the main differences.